 Arkabutla Lake is a 13,000-acre Corps reservoir on the Coldwater River in Tate County in north Mississippi.
 Characterized by a shallow lake with soft substrate and extensive shoreline in the Mississippi Delta transition zone, this water body requires purpose-built structures that account for its specific operating conditions.

 Arkabutla Lake is a 13,000-acre Corps reservoir on the Coldwater River in Tate County in north Mississippi - a shallow lake with soft substrate and extensive shoreline in the Mississippi Delta transition zone.
 Seasonal water level variation creates conditions where structures must remain accessible and sound across the full annual range.
 Shoreline substrate varies from rocky points to soft cove bottoms, requiring site-specific pile depth assessment.
-Army Corps Section 404 permits and reservoir shoreline management plans govern all construction here.
+Army required waterway coordination and reservoir shoreline management plans govern all construction here.

-Shore Protect Team delivers Erosion Control Services in Arkabutla Lake, MS. We construct dock and pier systems for the managed water level range, build bulkheads and retaining walls for eroding shorelines, and install marine piling.
-Permit coordination is part of every project.
+Shore Protect Team delivers Erosion Control Services in Arkabutla Lake, MS. We construct dock and pier systems for the managed water level range, build bulkheads and retaining walls for eroding shorelines, and install marine piling. full project coordination is included with every scope.

 Contact Shore Protect Team for a free site consultation - send your location and site photos and we will assess your shoreline and outline the right approach for your property.